 - Course contents are based on the interdisciplinary subject combination of sociology and anthropology

-- Individual focal points include gender, migration, social culture, labour market, cultural sociology, cultural anthropology, university research
+- Individual focus (e.g. gender, migration, social culture, labour market, cultural sociology, cultural anthropology, university research)

 - Research-orientation at an early stage of your studies

-- Practice-oriented project seminars with the possibility of personal research proposals
+- Practice-oriented project seminars with the opportunity to carry out your own research projects

-- Integrated semester for study abroad or internship: choice between study abroad (International Track) and practical semester at home or abroad (Internship Track)
+- Integrated semester for study abroad or internship: choice between study abroad (International Track) and practical semester in Germany or abroad (Internship Track)

 Prospects and opportunities

-- companies (e.g. human resources, PR, quality management, project management, marketing)
+- companies (e.g. human resources, public relations/PR, marketing, project and change management)